SAP-samples/build-apps-enablement/Usecasebuddy/readme.md

 In the Details Page, basic information of the use case is collected, like Name, description, LoB and more.
 App variable has been used to collect this information. <br><br>
 ![](images/Detailspage.png)

-# Adding More Options to the "Line of Business" List
+# Adding more options to the "Line of Business" list

 To add the more options in the list for <b><i>Line of Business</b></i>, open and binding menu for the <b>Option list</b> and add the options.